 - Strikethrough: Lets you cross out answer options.

 - Zoom: Magnifies what's on screen.

-During the test, all students will have access to a digital clock that counts down the time left for each section and alerts students five minutes before time is up.
+During the test, you'll have access to a digital clock that counts down the time left for each section and alerts you five minutes before time is up.
 This clock isn't visible in the student preview.